Frequently asked questions

 I know how to surf.
 Is Las Olas for me?

 If you know how to surf, you know the ocean never lets up on the surprises she sends us.
 We’ve been surfing a long time, but learn something new every time we go out.
-If it’s tiny, we’ll work on your pop up or cross-step.
+If it’s tiny, we’ll work on pop-ups or cross-stepping.
 If it’s big, we’ll challenge our fears.
 Every session is different, no wave is the same.

 For next level surfers, we offer Mas Olas.
 This is where experienced surfers can sharpen their skills by trying different boards, connecting with other experienced surfers, and relaxing after a session in one of the most beautiful places we know.
 For more on Mas Olas, tap here.

 Check with your airline regarding extra charges and restrictions– some may not transport long boards.
 At Las Olas, we offer a quiver of custom-shaped surfboards from 5’10” to 9’4″‘.
 We also have a rack of soft longboards for more flotation and comfort when starting out, so we recommend skipping the inconvenience of traveling with a board.